PJF9/lightning-nets/README.md

 # lightning-nets
-This repository houses a comprehensive collection of tensor operations and neural network modules built from scratch, designed to
+This repository serves as a comprehensive collection of custom-built tensors and modules for neural networks developed entirely from scratch using Python.